Kineret is an engineered biologic medication that is approved for use against rheumatoid arthritis.

 - stomach pain

 In some patients, Kineret can cause more harmful side effects.
-Patients who take Kineret are at increased risk for serious infections, including tuberculosis.1 Some patients also develop headaches or blood problems while on the medication, but it is very rare.2
+Patients who take Kineret are at increased risk for serious infections, including tuberculosis.1 Some patients also develop blood problems while on the medication, but it is very rare.2

 This is not an exhaustive list of all potential side effects of Kineret.
 For more information, consult your doctor or healthcare provider.
 If you notice any new or worsening side effects, contact your doctor or healthcare provider immediately.